 Final Placement

-The custom inlay or onlay is bonded to the tooth during the second visit using a strong adhesive.
-The dentist ensures the restoration fits comfortably and aligns with your bite before polishing it for a smooth finish.
+The custom inlay or onlay will be bonded to the tooth during the second visit using a strong adhesive.
+The dentist will ensure the restoration fits comfortably and aligns with your bite before polishing it for a smooth finish.

 Inlays and onlays are suitable for a variety of dental issues, including:

-The Role of Inlays & Onlays in Restorative Dentistry
+The Role of Inlays and Onlays in Restorative Dentistry

 Inlays and onlays are integral components of restorative dentistry.
 They are designed to improve the function and appearance of damaged teeth.
 Unlike traditional fillings, which may weaken the tooth over time, these restorations strengthen the overall structure while preserving its natural integrity.